docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.window-suite:

 Window Suite
 ================================================================================

 New in CS4.
-This is the new preferred way to get the handle of the mainframe window, especially for exporters, who don't have access to the legacy piSuites.
+This is the new preferred way to get the handle of the mainframe window, especially for exporters, who don't have access to the legacy :ref:`universals/legacy-callback-suites.piSuites`.